 <INSERT Case Study 24.1>

-Case Study 24.1: The UK Data Service www.ukdataservice.ac.uk
+Case study 24.1: The UK Data Service www.ukdataservice.ac.uk

-It is crucial that students practice data analysis as soon as possible, as practice is the key to learning how to do it well.
+It is crucial that students practise data analysis as soon as possible, as practice is the key to learning how to do it well.
 The UK Data Service, funded by the Economic and Social Research Council (ESRC), is one of the best sources of data and resources for teaching in the UK.
 Its collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international business data, and qualitative data.
 Their website provides access to local, regional, national and international social and economic data.
 It is available to UK Access Management Federation (UKAMF) members, which includes students and staff from UK universities.
 Outside organisations that are federated members of this groups can also register.

 The site is a superb repository of data sets covering a vast array of disciplines, particular methods, and a variety of survey questions.
 Its NESSTAR catalogue offers an easy way to conduct immediate, online analyses of these data sets.
 You can select variables from any data set and conduct crosstabs, correlations, and regressions.
 The data sets include:

-UK data such as the Census, Crime Survey for England and Wales, British Social Attitudes, and British Election Studies
+UK data, such as the Census, Crime Survey for England and Wales, British Social Attitudes, and British Election Studies.

-Cross National Surveys such as the Eurobarometer and European Election Study
+Cross national surveys, such as the Eurobarometer and European Election Study.

-Longitudinal Studies such as the British Household Panel Survey
+Longitudinal studies, such as the British Household Panel Survey.

-International data from OECD, IMF, UNESCO, and the World Bank
+International data from OECD, IMF, UNESCO, and the World Bank.

-Business data including those provided by the Office of National Statistics
+Business data, including those provided by the Office of National Statistics.

-Administrative Data such as the National Pupil Database
+Administrative data, such as the National Pupil Database

 The site also has a specific section of data sets for teaching purposes that includes:

-examples of real-life data collections allowing students to engage critically with methods and methodologies with examples that are particularly appropriate for data analysis teaching of all types
+examples of real-life data collections, allowing students to engage critically with methods and methodologies with examples that are particularly appropriate for data analysis teaching of all types;

-data sets specifically designed for teachers and students which includes workbooks and other resources
+data sets specifically designed for teachers and students, which include workbooks and other resources;

-case studies that describe how other teachers have incorporated data sets on the site into their own teaching
+case studies that describe how other teachers have incorporated data sets on the site into their own teaching;

-provision to register all your students in a class to gain access as a group
+provision to register all your students in a class to gain access as a group.

 There is a wide variety of support materials to help students gain access to data and analyse it.
 There is a student page that links to guides on:

-information about types of data
+information about types of data;

-how to get started
+how to get started;

-FAQs
+FAQs;

-A guide on using survey data written for dissertation students
+a guide on using survey data written for dissertation students.

 There are also guides and video tutorials on:

-specific data sets
+specific data sets;

-key topics on particular themes or subjects
+key topics on particular themes or subjects;

-particular methods and software
+particular methods and software;

-how to manage, explore, and cite data
+how to manage, explore, and cite data.

 Finally, there are some excellent tools for exploring data online.
 You can display data in graphs, charts, and maps using these online tools, and there are video guides to help people use these tools.